tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 - Run `sbt sample-deploy/universal:packageBin`, this will create self contained zip in `sample-deploy/target/universal` directory.
 - Unzip the generated zip file and enter into `bin` directory.
 - You will see four scripts in the `bin` directory (two bash scripts and two windows scripts).
-- If you want to start multiple containers on a host machine, follow this guide @ref:[here](../apps/hostconfig.md#examples).
 - If you want to start multiple components in container mode or single component in standalone mode, follow this guide @ref:[here](../framework/deploying-components.md).
 - Example to run container:    `./sample-container-cmd-app --local ../../../../sample-deploy/src/main/resources/SampleContainer.conf`
-- Example to run host config:  `./sample-host-config-app --local ../../../../sample-deploy/src/main/resources/SampleHostConfig.conf -s ./sample-container-cmd-app`

 @@@ note { title=Note }